rombert/desktop-maven-notifier/README.md

 Simple build extension for Maven 3.0.2 or newer which notifies the user when a build is complete.

-Currently supported on Linux, Mac OS X and Windows.
+Currently supported on Linux, Mac OS X and Windows (through various notification senders) and on all systems running Java 6.

 ## How To ##